mcealera/amazon-connect-workshop/README.md

 10. Link the error message to the Error options on set working queue, Transfer to Queue, and the at capacity message.
 11. Under Terminate/Transfer, add a Disconnect/Hang up module and link your final messages to it.
 12. Save and then publish.
-13. Under phone numbers, select the number you&#39;ve claimed.
+13. Under Routing > Phone numbers, select the number you&#39;ve claimed.

 ![](images/phone2.png)